blakeaw/GAlibrate/README.md

 # Citing

-If you use the GAlibrate software in your research, please cite the GitHub repo.
+If you use the GAlibrate software in your research, please cite it.
+You can export the  GAlibrate citation in your preferred format from its [Zenodo DOI](https://doi.org/10.5281/zenodo.3345232) entry.

 Also, please cite the following references as appropriate for software used with/via GAlibrate: